zeljkoobrenovic/grounded-architecture/_posts/2023-05-12-marketplaces.md

 ## Monetization Strategies in Digital Marketplaces

-Since the primary value offered by marketplaces is transaction cost reduction, monetization strategies revolve around charging users for additional efficiencies:
+Because marketplaces create value by reducing transaction costs, their monetization models usually charge for some part of that reduction in friction:

 - **Commission Fees:** Marketplaces often take a percentage of each transaction.
 For example, Amazon and Airbnb charge sellers/hosts a commission on every sale.
 - **Paid Subscriptions:** Sellers or buyers can subscribe for premium features such as enhanced visibility, faster payouts, or better customer support.
 Example: Etsy Plus for sellers.